Lynn Ellen Patyk

 • Raising Russia, Fighting Fear (book manuscript, estimated date of completion 2024)

-• Funny Dostoevsky, co-edited with Irina Erman (estimated date of completion 2023)
+• Funny Dostoevsky, co-edited with Irina Erman (forthcoming from Bloomsbury, Spring 2024)